-Think beyond why you want to attend Notre Dame, and be sure to include what you hope to bring to the Notre Dame community.
-You can upload this letter directly to your applicant status portal, where the admissions committee will be able to review it.
-If needed, you can email it to your admissions counselor, but there is no need to do both.
+Think beyond why you want to attend Notre Dame; be sure to include what you hope to bring to the Notre Dame community.
+You can upload this letter directly to your applicant status portal, where the admissions committee will be able to review it (no need to email it)!

 5. Be patient.

-We know that this can be a stressful process and that this has been a tough year.
+We know that this can be a stressful process and that waiting can often be the hardest part.
 You have been eagerly awaiting your college decisions, and if you were deferred, you don’t have the clarity or finality you were probably hoping for right now.

-Our best advice is: relax and focus on the things that bring you joy.
+Our best advice is to relax and focus on the things that bring you joy.
 You only get to experience this period in your life once—so enjoy your senior year as much as possible!
 You will hear from us in late March when we release our Regular Decision notifications.

-We will view all documents uploaded to your applicant status portal and will review them as part of our process.
-If you have a particularly noteworthy update to share after that date, please email it to your admissions counselor as soon as possible.
+We will review all documents uploaded to your applicant status portal as part of our process.
+If you have a particularly noteworthy update to share after that date, please email it to email@example.com as soon as possible.

-As always, if you have any additional questions, please reach out to your admissions counselor.
-We are happy to help!
+Please reach out if you have any additional questions.
+We are always happy to help!